 2013, UFC Introduces its Strawweight Division

-The UFC announces the incorporation of its women’s strawweight division (115lbs) as it signs 11 women at that particular weight class.
-Moreover, Carla Esparza wins against Rose Namajunas to claim the title as the first-ever UFC strawweight champion.
+The UFC announces the incorporation of its women’s strawweight division (115lbs) as it signs 11 women in that particular weight class.
+Moreover, Carla Esparza won against Rose Namajunas to claim the first UFC strawweight champion title.

 2015, The Fall of Ronda Rousey

-Ronda Rousey is defeated by Holly Holm, losing both her undefeated record, as well as her title.
+Ronda Rousey is defeated by Holly Holm, losing her undefeated record and her title.

 2017 to 2022

-The Ronda Rousey vs Holly Holm upset was soon followed by a plethora of other female MMA fighters making names for themselves and contributing to the art form.
-Women such as Miesha Tate, Amanda Nunes, Germaine de Randamie, Cris “Cyborg”, Tonya Evinger, and more all made their contributions; helping the sport to grow and prosper in the following years.
+The Ronda Rousey vs Holly Holm upset was soon followed by many other female MMA fighters making names for themselves and contributing to the art form.
+Women such as Miesha Tate, Amanda Nunes, Germaine de Randamie, Cris “Cyborg,” Tonya Evinger, and more all contributed, helping the sport grow and prosper in the following years.

 The Goal of PAWFC and the Future of Women’s MMA

 Of course, there is more to this rich timeline than could ever be covered in a single article.
-Women’s MMA has evolved immensely over the years, and its trajectory has been a steady uprise since its inception.
+Women’s MMA has evolved immensely, and its trajectory has steadily increased since its inception.
 The goal of PAWFC is to ensure the continuation of that growth by representing and promoting women MMA fighters.

-Our aim is to provide women with a place to demonstrate their skills and improve their abilities, all while fostering and further developing the culture of women’s MMA.
+We aim to provide women with a place to demonstrate their skills and improve their abilities, all while fostering and further developing the culture of women’s MMA.

 If you’d like to be a part of the movement, be sure to fill out the PAWFC fighter registration form today.